 Number

 of Tardies Penalty

 1-5 No penalty

 6th Notification of parent, no penalty

 7th No penalty

 8-10 One detention per tardy (30 minutes for each tardy) (2:45-3:15)

 11-12 Two detentions per tardy (30 minutes for each tardy)(2:45-3:15)

 13-14 Intent to Suspend/Thursday or Extended School Day detention

 (2:45-4:15)

 15th Saturday School

-16^{th} One day Suspension and Referral to Attendance Officer
+16 th One day Suspension and Referral to Attendance Officer

-The administration reserves the right to use multiple Extended School Day detentions in lieu of suspension(s) if the circumstances so merit.
+The administration reserves the right to use multiple extended day detentions in lieu of suspension(s) if the circumstances so merit.
 Accumulation beyond fifteen will result in a more severe action that may include suspension for multiple days.
-Excessive tardiness may be referred to the Erie County Court system.
+Excessive tardiness may be referred to the Attendance Intervention Team.
 NOTE: A student that completes 20 consecutive school days without a tardy will earn one tardy merit.